Key Stage 4

 - Physical Education – not examined

 Students are setted according to ability in science and begin the GCSE programme of study around Easter during Year 9.
 Currently all students in Sets 1 and 2 will study separate sciences (3 GCSE’s) during Year 10 and 11.
 Students in Sets 3 and 4 will study Combined Science (2 GCSE’s) during Year 10 and 11.
-Students in Set 5 will study relevant content from the Combined Science course and in addition be offered alternative pathways during this curriculum time.
+Students in Set 5 will study the Combined Science course and in addition be offered an alternative pathway.

 KS4 Course Information